 Recognition in certain companies often becomes rote and thoughtless.
 Take ‘Employee of the Month’ programs, for example.
 Many people simply feel that they have to wait their turn and will be recognized with, “Jane Doe is a valued team member.
 She brings a lot to the company.”
 What does this mean?

 That being said, it’s important to recognize efforts toward improvement.
 Every person comes into their position with different skill levels and experiences.
-If someone is always recognized as “the best of the best,” others might feel as if there’s no point to try since they can’t compete.
+If someone is always recognized as “the best of the best,” others might feel as if there’s no point in trying since they can’t compete.

 Think about the kids in school who were always rewarded for their 4.0+ GPAs and lettering in every sport available.
 If this wasn’t possible for you, didn’t you still want recognition for bringing up your grades and joining a team?